Self-publishing is no mean feat. After the herculean task of writing your book, it may seem easy to go at it yourself.

 PublishDrive boasts connections with over 4500 publishers and over 400 stores – with excellent international distribution.
 The interface is used to check in on all your royalties and sales, which will be slashed by 10% if you don’t pay to subscribe to their service and keep all of your royalties.
 Luckily PublishDrive has 24/7 customer support to help you keep all those plates spinning.
 A good alternative to D2D.

 Ingram Spark is the only meaningful competitor to KDP Print worth mentioning.
 This company reaches a great amount of readers with its global print services independent of Amazon.
 They can sell your book through 40,000+ retailers and libraries—in stores and online.
 For this reason, IngramSpark provides one of the top print-on-demand (POD) services, though does not sell direct and is instead technically an aggregator for print.

-Using BookBaby for self-publishing authors means purchasing one of their somewhat pricey Self-Publishing packages.
-These vary depending on how much help you need with design, marketing, print, and distribution.
+Using BookBaby for self-publishing authors means purchasing one of their Self-Publishing packages.
+These vary depending on how much help you need with design, marketing, print, and distribution – although they are very good at helping writers get seen on Amazon.
 You can rest assured that the professional care taken to perfect your pages for print comes at no extra cost other than that which you pay upfront.
 Royalties suffer slightly however at 50% if you choose to sell directly to readers via BookBaby’s Bookshop.
 BookBaby boasts a global distribution network of its own as well as offering an Amazon Priority Service to further expand your reach with KPD Select.

 10. Outskirts Press